metauni/metauni.github.io/posts/festival/festival.md

 # Festival of Mathematics

 The first festival ran on 12/8/2021.
-All but the first speaker are present or former graduate students at the University of Melbourne (quality!).
+All but the first speaker are present or former graduate students at the University of Melbourne.

-The venue is a virtual space created in Roblox, [LC002](https://www.roblox.com/games/7168699181/metauni-LC002-Research-Agora) (the Research Agora), which is used for 3D interaction and virtual blackboards and slides.
+The venue was the [Research Agora](https://www.roblox.com/games/7168699181/metauni-LC002-Research-Agora) a virtual space created in Roblox, which is used for 3D interaction and virtual blackboards and slides.
 The event audio is via the [TRS Discord](https://discord.gg/9yBaAxPSK8) in voice channel `LC002`.
 To join you need to create a Roblox account and install Discord,  see the [instructions](https://metauni.org/posts/instructions/instructions).
 If you want the experience to work correctly, you should also register your Roblox username in Discord as detailed in the instructions (this allows Discord to transition you automatically between location-specific voice channels).

 The schedule: